drakecoldwinter/Verdeat/README.md

 # Verdeat
-Information about how to reprogram a verdeat hydroponics system to be used under Home assistant with ESPHome
+Information about how to reprogram a verdeat hydroponics system to be used under <a href="https://www.home-assistant.io">Home assistant</a> with <a href="https://esphome.io">ESPHome</a>

 First you will need a FTDI (<a href="https://www.amazon.com/WWZMDiB-FT232RL-Converter-Adapter-Breakout/dp/B0BJKCSZZW/ref=sr_1_4?crid=2K2KAP1DN290F&keywords=FTDI&qid=1708105548&sprefix=ftdi%2Caps%2C78&sr=8-4">Amazon link</a>) and you will need to connect it to the header on the verdeat board.
 The wires are: